tgrandje/french-cities/README.md

 ## Basic usage

 ### Retrieve departements' codes
-`french-cities` can retrieve departement's codes from postal codes or official (COG/INSEE) codes.
+`french-cities` can retrieve departement's codes from postal codes, official (COG/INSEE) codes or labels.

 Working from postal codes will make use of the BAN (Base Adresse Nationale) and should return correct results.
 The case of "Cedex" codes is only partially